NomicFoundation/hardhat/docs/guides/project-setup.md

 ### Testing and Ethereum networks

-When it comes to testing your contracts, Buidler comes with some built-in defaults:
+When it comes to testing your contracts, Hardhat comes with some built-in defaults:
 - [Mocha](https://mochajs.org/) as the test runner
-- The built-in [Buidler EVM](../buidler-evm/README.md) as the development network to test on
+- The built-in [Hardhat EVM](../hardhat-evm/README.md) as the development network to test on

-If you need to use an external network, like an Ethereum testnet, mainnet or some other specific node software, you can set it up using the `networks` configuration entries in the exported object in `hardhat.config.js`, which is how Buidler projects manage settings.
+If you need to use an external network, like an Ethereum testnet, mainnet or some other specific node software, you can set it up using the `networks` configuration entries in the exported object in `hardhat.config.js`, which is how Hardhat projects manage settings.
 Make use of the `--network` CLI parameter to quickly change the network.

 Take a look at the [networks configuration section](../config/README.md#networks-configuration) to learn more about setting up different networks.